Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Related work

+Empirically, these heuristics can have unreliable performance, e.g. in image inpainting problems \citep{zhang2023towards}.
+By comparison, TDS enjoys the benefits of gradient guidance by using it in proposals, while also providing a mechanism to eliminate approximation error by simulating additional particles.

-\textbf{Replacement method.} The replacement method \citep{song2020score} is the most widely used approach for approximate conditional sampling in an unconditionally trained diffusion model.
-In the inpainting problem, it replaces the observed dimensions of intermediate samples $\xt_\mask$, with a noisy version of observation $\xzero_\mask$.
+\textbf{Replacement method.} The replacement method \citep{song2020score} is a method introduced for image inpainting using only unconditional diffusion models.
+The idea is to replace the observed dimensions of intermediate samples $\xt_\mask$, with a noisy version of observation $\xzero_\mask$.
 However, it is a heuristic approximation and can lead to inconsistency between inpainted region and observed region \citep{lugmayr2022repaint}.
-Additionally, the replacement method is applicable only to inpainting problems.
-While recent work has extended the replacement method to linear inverse problems \citep[e.g.][]{kawar2022denoising}, the heuristic approximation aspect persists, and it is unclear how to further extend to problems with smooth likelihoods.
+Additionally, the replacement method applies only to inpainting problems.
+While recent work has extended the replacement method to linear inverse problems \citep[e.g.][]{kawar2022denoising}, the approach provides no accuracy guarantees.
+It is unclear how to extend these methods to arbitrary differentiable likelihoods.

-\textbf{SMC-Diff.} Most closely related to the present work is SMC-Diff \citep{trippe2022diffusion}, which uses SMC to provide asymptotically accurate conditional samples for the inpainting problem.
-However, this prior work (i) is limited to the inpainting case, and (ii) provides asymptotically accurate conditional samples only under the assumption that the learned diffusion model exactly matches the forward noising process at every step.
-Notably, the assumption in (ii) will not be satisfied in practice.
-Also, SMC-Diff does not leverage the idea of twisting functions.
+\textbf{SMC samplers for diffusion models.} Most closely related to the present work is SMC-Diff \citep{trippe2022diffusion}, which uses SMC to provide asymptotically accurate conditional samples for the inpainting problem.
+However, this prior work (i) is limited to the inpainting case, and (ii) provides asymptotic guarantees only under the assumption that the learned diffusion model exactly matches the forward noising process, which is rarely satisfied in practice.
+Also, SMC-Diff does not leverage twisting functions.

-\textbf{Langevin and Metropolis-Hastings steps.} Some prior work has explored using Markov chain Monte Carlo steps in sampling schemes to better approximate conditional distributions.
-For example unadjusted Langevin dynamics \citep{song2020score,hovideo} or Hamiltonian Monte Carlo \citep{du2023reduce} in principle permit asymptotically exact sampling in the limit of many steps.
-However these strategies are only guaranteed to target the conditional distributions of the joint model under the (unrealistic) assumption that the unconditional model exactly matches th forward process, and in practice adding such steps can worsen the resulting samples, presumably as a result of this approximation error \citep{karras2022elucidating}.
-By contrast, TDS does not require the assumption that the learned diffusion model exactly matches the forward noising process.
+In concurrent work, \citet{cardoso2023monte} propose MCGdiff, an alternative SMC algorithm that uses the framework of auxiliary particle filtering \citep{pitt1999filtering} to provide asymptotically exact conditional inference.
+Compared to TDS, MCGdiff avoids computing gradients of the denoising network but applies only to linear inverse problems, with inpainting as a special case.